utdata/icj-class/static-apps/static-01-framework.md

 Before we talk about how the project architecture is structured, let's tour the example pages that are included.
 As we do so, we'll just touch on how the example code applies to specific project features.

 - All the pages on the site have a Bootstrap Navbar and a footer.
-Each page gets this from a single template, so we don't have to duplicate code for each new page.
+Each page gets this from a single layout, so we don't have to duplicate code for each new page.
 - The index also has a bookstores list down the page a bit, which is a loop over some data.
 As we explore the code later you'll see there is only code for one entry, but we repeat that code for every row in data file.
 In this case the data was downloaded from a Google Sheets spreadsheet, an optional feature of the project.
 Sometimes having a structured data source like a spreadsheet is helpful.
 - The index also has a listing of three books.
 This is also built within a "loop" that allows us to repeat the same code over and over.
 In this case our book data was downloaded from a Google Docs file written in a special structure called ArchieML, developed by The New York Times.
 - Lastly, there are individual pages for each book listed, which serve as an example of detail pages built from the same template (called layouts in this project).
 Only the text and image content is different for each page, but the structure for each page comes from the same layout.
-- These specific pages were created using another feature of the project where we can "bake" pages from data.
+- These specific book pages were created using another feature of the project where we can "bake" pages from data.
 Instead of a human creating a new file for each library book, they were generated automagically based on data from the Google Doc.
 If there were 100 books in the data, it would've built 100 pages.

 Storing our content in Google Docs and Sheets might seem overcomplicated at at first, but it allows us to use Google as a content management system of sorts where many people can collaborate on the content and stay our of our code.
 It's super powerful, and used by newsrooms like NYT, NPR and The Texas Tribune.